clam119/joeHisashiTribute/README.md

-# README - Learning Journey step 7
+# README - School Of Code - Stage 2 Step 7

 ## 7.2 - Your Tribute Page